bendalab/audioio/README.md

 [Documentation](https://bendalab.github.io/audioio) |
 [API Reference](https://bendalab.github.io/audioio/api)

-The audioio modules try to use whatever available audio module to achieve their tasks.
-The audioio package does not provide own code for decoding files and accessing audio hardware.
+The AudioIO modules try to use whatever available audio modules to achieve their tasks.
+The AudioIO package does not provide own code for decoding files and accessing audio hardware.